Blacklite/Ncapsulate/README.md

 ## Tasks
 ### Grunt
-Allows you to run a specific grunt task as part of your build build process.
+Allows you to run a specific grunt task as part of your build process.
 Tasks are optional and will default to `default` just like calling grunt from the command line.